ZoneMinder/zoneminder/README.txt

 options and expecting them to make any difference.

-If  you  have  changed the value of an option you should  then `save' it.
+If  you  have  changed the value of an option you should  then 'save' it.
 A number of the option groups will then prompt  you to  let  you  know  that the option(s) you have  changed  will require  a  system restart.
 This is not done automatically  in case  you  will  be changing many values in the same  session,